What the Spec: AR Specifications and Why They Matter

 Interestingly, the most important specification to bear in mind with the civilian AR market is the Military Specification, or Mil-Spec.

-The Mil-Spec is born out of the U.S. government’s expectations of 1) reliability and durability, and 2) interchangeability and compatibility (regardless of lot, manufacturer, etc.) for their weapon systems.
+The Mil-Spec for the M16 is born out of the U.S. government’s expectations of 1) reliability and durability, and 2) interchangeability and compatibility (regardless of lot, manufacturer, etc.) for their weapon systems.
 As such, there is a lot of value to Mil-Spec.

 There are five primary attributes of the military specification for the M16 and M4: